 They say they even got a call from Barbra Streisand, who wanted to buy it.
 They had to break the news that it had just been an “architectural shell,” with nothing inside, telling her, “It was fictional.
 And unfortunately, it’s been torn down.”

 She’s not the only one who was disappointed to hear that!
-We’ll always have the movie, though, and these photos of it.
-Let’s take a look…
+We’ll always have the movie, though, and these photos of it to revisit.
+Let’s take a look back at the now-iconic sets they built for it.

 The “Practical Magic” Victorian

-Standefer and Alesch were inspired by both Victorian houses with 19th-century scrollwork and East Coast lighthouses.
+Standefer and Alesch were inspired by Victorian houses with 19th-century scrollwork and East Coast lighthouses.

-The story takes place in New England, but the house was actually built on San Juan Island in Washington (Friday Harbor).
+The story takes place in New England, but the house was built on Washington’s San Juan Island (Friday Harbor).

-It took them 6 months to build the exterior and create the landscaping and gardens surrounding it.
+It took them 6 months to build the standing set, which was a hollow shell.

-Sisters Sally and Gillian lived here with their aunts Frances (Fran) and Bridget (Jet).
+Sisters Sally and Gillian moved in with their aunts Fran and Jet

-The movie was based on a bestselling novel by Alice Hoffman:
+The movie was based on a bestselling novel by Alice Hoffman (Amazon affiliate link):

 There are differences in the book.
 For one thing, the girls don’t live with their aunts like they do in the movie.